 - ensuring the personnel have sufficient training in the therapy to be studied and how clinical studies shall be conducted

-- ensuring there is approval from the Ethical Review Agency before the study begins
+- ensuring there is approval from the Ethical Review Authority before the study begins

 - ensuring all study participants have agreed to participate before any study-related samples are taken and therapy started